navidys/ocibuilder/README.md

 | commit     | Creates an image from a working container.
 | config     | Update image configuration settings.
 | containers | List the working containers and their base images.
+| copy       | Copy content into the container.
 | from       | Creates a new working container either from scratch or using an image.
 | images     | List images in local storage.
 | inspect    | Inspects a build container's or built image's configuration.